Bar Business Plan Template

 11. Keep track of your inventory and how much you’re using at all times so that you have a good idea of how much money is going out vs. coming in.
 You can do this with software or by utilizing an excel spreadsheet so you know how much of each item you have on hand at all times.

-12. Keep up with trends in the bar business, especially when it comes to decor and drink selections.
+12. Keep up with bar industry trends, especially when it comes to decor and drink selections.
 This will help keep your bar/pub exciting for customers while staying efficient enough that it becomes a sustainable business.

 Learn More: How to Start a Bar